GladiumLab/documentation/source/_docs/wordpress-s3.md

 <h4 class="info">Note</h4>
 <p>When creating an AWS account, you will have to enter credit card information.
 This is required, but you will not be charged unless you exceed the usage limits of their free tier.</p></div>

+--
+@todo probably remove all of this S3 setup info — we should probably link to AWS docs for this.
+--

 ## Configure S3 within the AWS Console
 Before integrating S3 with your site, you'll need to configure the service within your [AWS Management Console](https://console.aws.amazon.com){.external}.